42 Free and Cheap Things to do in Seattle, Washington

 Paragliding on Kite Hill, Gas Works Park, Seattle, Washington

-Go to a Mariners game
+Catch a Mariners game at a discount

 Mariners baseball game